blade-lang/bladelang.com/src/nyssa/getting-started.md

 ## Installing Nyssa

 Nyssa comes prepackaged with all Blade versions since `v0.0.86` and needs no further installation action.
-You'll need to upgrade your Blade installation you are on a Blade version lower than `v0.0.86`.
+You'll need to upgrade your Blade installation if you are on a version of Blade lower than `v0.0.86`.

 The best way to enjoy the power of Nyssa is to add your Blade installation path to your shell/terminal environment.
+If yo have installed Blade on a UNIX/Linux device using the installation link, you should already have `blade` and `nyssa` in your path.

 Various operating systems provides different mechanisms for adding a path to the environment so the steps may vary for your specific operating system.

 Here's a few links for different operating systems showing how to do this.